 CCS Advanced Computing resources are open to all University of Miami employees and students at the RSMAS and CG campuses.
-Use of CCS resources is governed by University of Miami Acceptable Use Policies in addition to CCS AC policies.
+Use of CCS resources is governed by University of Miami Acceptable Use Policies in addition to CCS AC policies, terms, and conditions.

 All CCS accounts must be linked with a valid corresponding University of Miami account.